My Favorite Valentine

 the "lump on the couch" again.
 Before she moved out, and when ever

-to be told that "she didn't live here anymore to go home"
+that "she didn't live here anymore to go home"

 I also remember how Melanie looked that day curled on the sofa covered